Dragon8029/100-days-of-code/Attempt4.md

 *Aug 11, 2018*

 After another break due to my paying job keeping me from coding.
 I continued working on "Product Landing Page" for @freeCodeCamp Responsive Web Design Projects.
 Finished up the basic HTML, and started adding some of the CSS.

+---

+##A4D10:
+*Aug 12, 2018*

+Continued working on the product landing page project from @freeCodeCamp.
+It's taking longer than expected.
+I needed this to come back to and remember CSS.